The radicalisation of South India: Why this part of the country is a ticking terror time bomb

 Take for instance the outfit known as the Base Movement.
 It is an off-shoot of the Al-Qaeda and has its roots in Karnataka, Kerala and Tamil Nadu.

-The combination of terror groups in South comprise both underground and overground operatives.
+The combination of terror groups in South comprises both underground and overground operatives.
 There are groups such as the Al-Ummah which operate openly and focus largely on political hits.
 The blast at Coimbatore or the one outside the BJP office in Karnataka in 2013 all bore the signature of the Al-Ummah as the attacks were political in nature.

 The other problem in South are groups such as the PFI or the SDPI.
 Both outfits have not been banned, but several of their overground workers have had links with the SIMI.
-The NIA infact states on several occasions these links and how the PFI helped organise camps.
-The chopping of a Professor's hand by operatives of the PFI also go on to show the extent of radicalisation.
+The NIA in fact states on several occasions these links and how the PFI helped organise camps.
+The chopping of a Professor's hand by operatives of the PFI also goes on to show the extent of radicalisation.

 The birth of the ISIS:

 What is most ironic is that the first case relating to the Islamic State was also reported from South India.
 It was Haja Fakkruddin, a resident of Tamil Nadu who set the stage for operatives to join the ISIS.
-A recent chargesheet by the NIA details how Haja held meetings and lured many into joining the outfit.
+A recent charge sheet by the NIA details how Haja held meetings and lured many into joining the outfit.

 The spill out of this was felt in Maharashtra, where four persons left India for Syria to join the outfit.
-However the biggest case relating to the ISIS was again reported from South India.
+However, the biggest case relating to the ISIS was again reported from South India.
 Nearly 23 persons had gone missing from Kerala and investigations showed that they had joined the ISIS in Afghanistan.
 The Afghan wing of the ISIS has been heavily recruiting Indians and the target has always been South and Kerala in particular.
-It was found that it is easier to target youth from Kerala due to the high levels of radicalisastion and hence this has been a preferred destination.
+It was found that it is easier to target youth from Kerala due to the high levels of radicalisation and hence this has been a preferred destination.

 ISI and smuggling:

 To add to the problem of radicalisation is a problematic smuggling route.
 The ISI has had ambitions in South India.
 It made an attempt to set up a big module in South through its high commission in Colombo.
-It was consular officer, Amir Zubair Siddiqui who hatched the plan.
+It was the consular officer, Amir Zubair Siddiqui who hatched the plan.

 The ISI had sensed that South could be a potential hub and what aided its operation was a dedicated smuggling route.
 This is a route that connects Tamil Nadu and Kerala via Sri Lanka.
-Since ages this route has been used for all sorts of activities such as smuggling of cannabis, cigarettes, gold and now arms.
+Since ages, this route has been used for all sorts of activities such as smuggling of cannabis, cigarettes, gold and now arms.

 The Colombo module of the ISI had sought to use the same route to launch terror in South India.
 While that plan was busted with the arrest Zaheed Hussain, a Sri Lankan Muslim, the agencies warn that it is not something that we could ever sleep over.